Traditional Braces – Richardson, TX

 With traditional braces, patients have a little room to add their personality into their treatment.
 The rubber bands used to hold the wires in place come in a rainbow of colors, and they are switched out every few weeks at adjustment/progress appointments.
 This means a child can choose their favorite color or even have their braces match the season or their school!
 For adults, we can provide clear or white elastics so the braces easily blend into the smile.

 Traditional Braces FAQs

-At Richardson Orthodontics, Dr. Jones and her team are dedicated to ensuring the success of your child’s orthodontic treatment.
+At Richardson Orthodontics, Dr. Jones and Dr. Hanson and her team are dedicated to ensuring the success of your child’s orthodontic treatment.
 While preparing for life with braces may seem a bit overwhelming, we are here to keep you and your child ready and informed about the expectations before, during, and after treatment.
 Below you will find a list of common questions asked by patients that we hope you will review.
 If you do not see your question listed or would like to inquire further about your child’s individual plan, contact us to schedule an appointment today.

 Is there an ideal age for a child to start wearing braces?

 It is recommended that all children receive an orthodontic evaluation at the age of 7.
 This will allow an orthodontist to review their oral cavity and facial structures to determine if there are any problems occurring that might affect their teeth or bite.
 If braces are required, it is not uncommon for children to start treatment around the age of 11 or 12, but it can start much earlier (around 8) if the orthodontist believes it is necessary.
 The earlier you can begin to treat your child’s crooked or gapped teeth, the longer-lasting the results will be as their bones are still developing, making it easier to complete orthodontic treatment.

 How can my child relieve soreness from braces?